shibaobun/memEx/contributing.md

 For development, I recommend setting environment variables with [direnv](https://direnv.net).

-By default, Memex will always bind to all external IPv4 and IPv6 addresses in `dev` and `prod` mode, respectively.
+By default, memEx will always bind to all external IPv4 and IPv6 addresses in `dev` and `prod` mode, respectively.
 If you would like to use different values, they will need to be overridden in `config/dev.exs` and `config/runtime.exs` for `dev` and `prod` modes, respectively.

 ## `MIX_ENV=dev`

-In `dev` mode, Memex will listen for these environment variables at runtime.
+In `dev` mode, memEx will listen for these environment variables at runtime.

 - `HOST`: External url to generate links with.
 Set this especially if you're behind a reverse proxy.
 Defaults to `localhost`.
 External URLs will always be